ETS-Android5/jarvis-services/README.md

 - Merging to AppCompat
 - Licence ckeck added
 - Anti piracy manager added

+WARNING: The signature of apk file was changed.
+In some cases during installation Google Play Protect may occurs.
+Click "Install anyway" to complete installation.

+You can see other changelogs in file ***CHANGELOG.md***.

 ## How to implement Jarvis Account Sign In